-- Q2 2023 net loss decreased compared to Q1 2023 due to the \$0.98 million gain on short-term debt settlement which offset the decrease in revenues and net revenues. - Q1 2023 net loss decreased compared to Q4 2022 due to a 22% increase in revenues and a 34% increase in net revenues versus Q4 2022 combined with a decrease in selling, general and administrative expenses and interest and accretion expense. - Q4 2022 net loss decreased due to a \$0.3M increase in the fair value of financial instruments prior to conversion of the related convertible notes in November 2022 combined with a decrease in interest and accretion expense.
-Equitybased compensation also decreased in Q4 2022. - Revenue decreased by 28% in Q4 2022 versus Q3 2022 due to seasonal sales fluctuations in the Grocery and E-commerce channels; also Q3 2022 included distribution warehouse pipeline-loading orders to support new Grocery Retail distribution for new shelf sets reset in early Q4 2022. - Quarter-over-quarter revenue growth achieved: 10% growth in Q3 2022 over Q2 2022 and 32% growth in Q2 2022 over Q1 2022. - Comparative quarter revenue growth achieved: 642% growth in Q4 2022 over Q4 2021; 378% growth in Q3 2022 over Q3 2021; 276% growth in Q2 2022 over Q2 2021; and 291% growth in Q1 2022 vs Q1 2021. - Q3 2022 net loss is due to a \$1.6M decrease in the fair value of financial instruments, a 7% increase in cost of goods sold, continued expected increase in trade spend, an increase in expense associated with equity-based compensation and interest and accretion associated with the convertible notes. - Q2 2022 net income due in large part to a positive change in the fair value of financial instruments. - Q2 2022 and Q3 2022 revenues and net revenues were higher due to continued momentum from new retailer distributors and customers added in Q1 2022 and the latter part of FY 2021, as well increases in the sale of RightRice® products. - Q1 2022 revenues of \$2.5M represent 95% of the total FY 2021 revenues of \$2.7M, and growth of 605% over Q4 2021 revenues of \$0.4M. - Q1 2022 net revenues of \$2.0M represent 86.2% of the total FY 2021 net revenues of \$2.3M, and growth of 686% over Q4 2021 net revenues of \$0.3M. - Q1 2022 net loss represents 4.1% of the FY 2021 net loss (95.9% lower), and 8.4% of the Q4 2021 net loss (91.6% lower), due to higher revenues and the positive change in fair value of financial instruments. - Q1 2022 revenues and net revenues were higher due to increased sales velocity, new retailer distribution wins, new revenues from the sale of RightRice® products, and new customers. - Q4 2021's net loss also included substantial one-time charges and non-cash adjustments due to merger and IPO expenses, related accounting adjustments and one-time professional fees. - Q4 2021 revenues and net revenues were lower than those reported in Q3 2021 due to both seasonality as retailers focused on Holiday items (in the United States, this seasonality can impact shipments and sales for better-for-you foods between mid-October and mid-December of each calendar year), and to the anticipated winding down of the airline MozaicsTM chips program due to scheduled annual menu changes by the airline. - Although the Company has experienced significant revenue growth in recent periods, such growth rates are not necessarily sustainable and will likely decrease in the future.
+- Q1 2022 revenues of \$2.5M represent 95% of the total FY 2021 revenues of \$2.7M, and growth of 605% over Q4 2021 revenues of \$0.4M. - Q1 2022 net revenues of \$2.0M represent 86.2% of the total FY 2021 net revenues of \$2.3M, and growth of 686% over Q4 2021 net revenues of \$0.3M. - Q1 2022 net loss represents 4.1% of the FY 2021 net loss (95.9% lower), and 8.4% of the Q4 2021 net loss (91.6% lower), due to higher revenues and the positive change in fair value of financial instruments. - Q1 2022 revenues and net revenues were higher due to increased sales velocity, new retailer distribution wins, new revenues from the sale of RightRice® products, and new customers. - Q4 2021's net loss included substantial one-time charges and non-cash adjustments due to merger and IPO expenses, related accounting adjustments and one-time professional fees. - Although the Company has experienced significant revenue growth in recent periods, such growth rates are not necessarily sustainable and will likely decrease in the future.
 However, the Company's experienced Management team believes in building strong financial fundamentals while scaling the business and believes it has the experience and skills to do so.
 The Management Team is placing focus on establishing infrastructure to support growth, driving improved marketing to boost customer acquisition, increasing distribution and driving efficiencies in production.

-Overall, Management is concerned with growing and improving the business with time, resources and focus.
+Overall, Management is concerned with growing and improving the business with time, resources, and focus.